loda-lang/loda-programs/programs/oeis/list2.md

 * [A288156](http://oeis.org/A288156) ([L06 program](A288156.asm)): Two even followed by three odd integers: the pattern is (0+2k,0+2k,1+2k,1+2k,1+2k) for k>=0.
 * [A288383](http://oeis.org/A288383) ([L09 program](A288383.asm)): Positions of 1 in A288381; complement of A288382.
 * [A288443](http://oeis.org/A288443) ([L07 program](A288443.asm)): a(n) = (2n + 1)*2^(2n + 1); numbers k such that v(k)*2^v(k) = k, where v(n) = A007814(n) is 2-adic valuation of n.
+* [A288699](http://oeis.org/A288699) ([L11 program](A288699.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 494", based on the 5-celled von Neumann neighborhood.
 * [A288834](http://oeis.org/A288834) ([L08 program](A288834.asm)): a(n) = (n+1) * 3^(n-1).
 * [A288918](http://oeis.org/A288918) ([L10 program](A288918.asm)): Number of 4-cycles in the n X n king graph.
 * [A288933](http://oeis.org/A288933) ([L17 program](A288933.asm)): Positions of 0 in A288932; complement of A288934.